Pinus contorta subsp. contorta

 Trees to 10 m tall and 50 cm dbh, straight or, in exposed sites, contorted and bent (ordinarily with a bowed base and then straight above 1 m), or reduced to shrub form by wind shear and salt spray in extreme exposure; mature crown irregularly rounded or flat.
-Bark irregularly furrowed, cross-checked into small, square or rectangular, orange-brown to purple-brown scaly plates.
+Bark thicker than in the other subspecies, irregularly furrowed, cross-checked into small, square or rectangular, orange-brown to purple-brown scaly plates.
 Branches spreading, often contorted.
 Leaves (2-)3-6(-7) cm × 1.2-1.8 mm, dark green, apex acute to broadly acute or blunt.
 Seed cones maturing and shedding seeds in 18 months, persistent or variously serotinous, 3-6.5 (-7.5) cm long, orange-brown, usually moderately to often strongly asymmetric and/or recurved, reflexed down branch, often in whorls, proximal outer apophyses weakly to strongly domed (Kral 1993, Frankis, M.P. pers. obs.
 1999.02.28).

 Var. bolanderi differs mainly in leaf anatomy, usually having no resin canals or rarely one (c.f. usually two in the type), and the cones average slightly heavier with thicker scales (Critchfield 1957); it also differs in resin composition and genetic makeup (Wheeler and Guries 1982, von Rudloff and Lapp 1987).
 It is more commonly a shrub, but this is an environmental effect due to poor growing conditions on highly podsolised white sands (Aitken and Libby 1994); when cultivated in Britain, its growth form is closely similar to the type (Frankis 1999).